superstephgreat/LuminazFir/README.md

 Built With
 React: Frontend framework for building a dynamic and interactive user interface.

 Node.js: Backend server environment (if applicable).

 CSS: Styling for the layout and responsiveness.

-GitHub Pages: Deployment of the project.
+Netlify: Deployment of the project.